-Report a stray
+Report a Stray

-- your name, address and telephone number
+- your name, address, telephone number

-- a description of the dog including its type, colour, size and approximate age
+- a description of the dog, including its type, colour, size and approximate age

 - the time, date and location where you found the dog

-For more information, contact the Neighbourhood Environment officers on 0300 013 3333.
+For more information, contact the Neighbourhood Environment Team on 0300 013 3333.